Vibhav-Deo/Todo/README.md

 # Todo
-Example of CQRS pattern using event drivent architechture
+Example of CQRS pattern using event driven architechture